Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Actors

-An actor is a combination of a coroutine, the state that is confined and is encapsulated into this coroutine, and a channel to communicate with other coroutines.
+An [actor](https://en.wikipedia.org/wiki/Actor_model) is an entity made up of a combination of a coroutine, the state that is confined and encapsulated into this coroutine, and a channel to communicate with other coroutines.
 A simple actor can be written as a function, but an actor with a complex state is better suited for a class.